mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Indicates an space in a [StrikePanelGrid](#T-ParquetClassLibrary-Crafts-StrikePanelGrid 'ParquetClassLibrary.Crafts.StrikePanelGrid').
+Indicates an open space in a [StrikePanelGrid](#T-ParquetClassLibrary-Crafts-StrikePanelGrid 'ParquetClassLibrary.Crafts.StrikePanelGrid').

 <a name='F-ParquetClassLibrary-Crafts-StrikePanel-defaultIdealRange'></a>
 ### defaultIdealRange `constants`